I Still Haven't Found What I'm Looking For: Legacy

 "I Still Haven't Found What I'm Looking For" has been acclaimed by many critics and publications as one of the greatest songs of all time.
 In 2001, the song was ranked at number 120 on the RIAA's list of 365 "Songs of the Century" – a project intended to "promote a better understanding of America's musical and cultural heritage" – despite the group's Irish origins.
 In 2003, a special edition issue of Q, titled "1001 Best Songs Ever", placed "I Still Haven't Found What I'm Looking For" at number 148 on its list of the greatest songs.
 In 2005, Blender ranked the song at number 443 on its list of "The 500 Greatest Songs Since You Were Born".
 In 2004, Rolling Stone ranked the song 93rd on its list of "The 500 Greatest Songs of All Time"; the song remained in that position on the magazine's 2010 version of the list, but was re-ranked to 321st on the 2021 version.
 In 2022, New York Magazine's Vulture.com ranked the song at number four in its list of all 234 U2 songs.

 Los Angeles Times critic Robert Hilburn called it U2's "Let It Be", in reference to the Beatles song.
 The staff of the Rock and Roll Hall of Fame selected "I Still Haven't Found What I'm Looking For" as one of 500 Songs that Shaped Rock and Roll.

 The song was covered by Scottish band the Chimes in 1990 and was featured on their self-titled debut album.
 The rendition peaked at number six in both the United Kingdom and New Zealand charts.
 It also peaked into number twelve in the Netherlands chart.
-Singer Cher used to open her shows with a cover of the song during her 1990s and 2000s concerts.
-The cast of TV series Glee, led by Chord Overstreet, Kevin McHale, Darren Criss and Jenna Ushkowitz, covered the song in the eleventh episode of the fifth season, "City of Angels", as a tribute for Finn Hudson (Cory Monteith) in their national competition.